 Do Worms Ever Feel Dirty?

-This raises another question…Why is the word “earth,” the very name of our home planet, synonymous with “dirt?”
+This raises another question: Why is the word “earth” (the very name of our home planet) synonymous with “dirt?”
 Is this not strange?
 Do Martians line up at their garden stores for bags of “black Mars?”
 As an earthling, I find this disturbing.

-While I’m on the topic of long, cylindrical life forms, I’m very glad I’m not a snake.
-I like snakes.
-I have never been squeamish about snakes and have no problem picking them up and removing them from the garage floor.
-The thought of finding a vacated snake skin, however, freaks me out.
-Imagine if humans could simply shrug off a their outer layer flesh?
-The mall floors would be layered with hollow people-shaped clumps of epidermis.
+The thought of finding a vacated snake epidermis makes my skin crawl.
+Imagine if humans could simply shrug off a their outer layer of flesh?
+The mall floors would be layered with hollow people-shaped clumps.
 We could literally jump out of our skins.
 On the upside, it would eliminate the need for exfoliating.

 Until next time,